 - A Generative Probabilistic Framework for Learning Spatial Language

-Colin R. Dawson, Jeremy Wright, Antons Rebguns, Marco Valenzuela Escárcega, Daniel Fried, Paul R. Cohen
+Colin R. Dawson, Jeremy Wright, Antons Rebguns, Marco Valenzuela Escárcega, Daniel Fried, and Paul R. Cohen

 IEEE International Conference on Development and Learning, 2013